Date Sugar vs. Popular Sweetener Alternatives

 Date Sugar: The Nutrition

 Dates are full of more natural sugar compared to other fruits, being nearly 80% sugar.
 However, they also have fiber which helps digest the sugar safely, and, like all fruits, they include vitamins and nutrients.
 Despite the high percentage of sugar, dates do not seem to cause negative weight gain, spike blood sugar, increase cholesterol, or cause any other negative effects even when large amounts of dates are consumed per day.
 Yes, dates are sweet, but it is the natural sweetness of fruit, and because date sugar is just ground up dates it has all the nutrients of the actual fruit; vitamins, minerals, antioxidants, and fiber (3).
 The potassium and magnesium can play a large part in maintaining the heart’s health, and antioxidants can promote longevity and protect the body against the development of many chronic diseases.
 Date sugar is especially high in Beta Carotene, Lutein, and Zeaxanthin, antioxidants that protect against cataracts and macular degeneration (4).
-Also high in tannins, date sugar helps keep your digestive system in good health and fights infection and working with the iron that is natural to dates, strengthens easily damaged capillaries.
+Also high in tannins, date sugar helps keep your digestive system in good health and fights infection.
 Its vitamins and minerals include Vitamin A, Potassium, Calcium, Copper, Manganese, Magnesium, and Phosphorous, which all help maintain the balance of bones, blood, and electrolytes.
 In summary, date sugar can help protect the heart and brain against inflammation, improves the strength of bones, keeps the digestive system healthy, and over all strengthens and nourishes physical health (5).
 These are all good benefits to have, but what of it?
 Many people will argue that few people realistically eat sugar in large enough quantities for these benefits to manifest themselves (6) , but nonetheless, the nutrition is still there and is often a better alternative than other popular sugars (7).

 Date Sugar vs. White Sugar